 Brent and his staff which included Gene Zdziarski, now Senior Vice President of Prepared Campus Consulting, created the Critical Incident Response Team to coordinate the university's response to critical incidents involving students, paying special attention to the safety and security needs of members of the university community.
-Over the next five years, the team would respond to numerous crises involving students to include traffic accidents, apartment fires, lab explosions, plane crashes, and a campus tragedy involving 12 student deaths, and more than 25 students admitted to hospitals with injuries.
+Over the next five years, the team would respond to numerous emergencies involving students to include traffic accidents, apartment fires, lab explosions, plane crashes, and a campus tragedy involving 12 student deaths, and more than 25 students admitted to hospitals with injuries.
 Bill Kibler, Kevin Jackson, and Terry Pankratz, also partners in Prepared Campus Consulting, were engaged in response to the campus tragedy as well before moving on to other institutions.

-We have been deliberate in ensuring that we developed a quality product that will benefit colleges and universities looking to improve their preparations for a crisis on their campuses.
+We have been deliberate in ensuring that we developed a quality product that will benefit colleges and universities looking to improve their preparations for emergencies on their campuses.
 We do not offer cookie cutter solutions.
 We work with each institution to craft plans, training, and solutions to meet the special needs of that institution.

 Every institution is unique, and so are our evidence-based solutions